Maryland is a great place to live, work and raise a family. Often

 a map.
 The initials "MD" are usually located out in the ocean with an arrow.

 It only ranks at number 42 in size of all the states.
-Yet Maryland
+Yet Maryland offers

-so different from north to south.
+different from north to south.
 It seems to take forever to drive through

-it and the terrain changes so dramatically, from the western edge with the
+and the terrain changes so dramatically, from the western edge with the

 Appalachian mountains (The Piedmont Region) to the lower Eastern Shore and